tflori/orm/docs/relationDefinition.md

 you don't need to create several tables that store the same data.
 On the other hand this approach comes with some drawbacks (see below).

-1. You can't write a join from the owner to the different entities
-2.
-3. There is no many-to-many relationship definition for morphed relations.
-In that case you also need to create an entity in between.

 To define morphed relations you have to pass the morph definition (attribute `'morph'`) and the morph column (attribute `'morphColumn'` instead of a class.
 The morph column is obviously just a string with the attribute or column name.